Alan Sinclair (scientist)

 Alan James Sinclair is a British physician and academic specializing in diabetes in older people, geriatric medicine and frailty.
-He is Emeritus Professor of Medicine and Visiting Professor in Diabetes Care at King’s College London and Director of the Foundation for Diabetes Research in Older People (fDROP).
+He is a Visiting Professor in Diabetes Care at King’s College London and Director of the Foundation for Diabetes Research in Older People (fDROP).
 He is known for his work in the development of clinical guidelines, research translation and service delivery for older-people’s diabetes.

 Early life

 He was born in Newcastle-under-Lyme and was a pupil at Newcastle High School where he played rugby and cricket for the school, which he left in 1972.

 Education

-Sinclair was a graduate of the University of London where he completed his Bachelor of Science degree with first class honours in biochemistry at St Bartholomew's Hospital Medical College in 1976 and then obtained MBBS medical degrees at the same institution in 1979.
-He was later awarded his doctorate (MD) in London in 1992 in and his Master of Medicine degree in 1993 at the University of Sydney, Australia.
-He became Fellow of the Royal College of Physicians in 1995.
+He earned a first-class honours BSc in Biochemistry from the University of London in 1976, followed by an MB BS from St Bartholomew’s Hospital Medical College, University of London, in 1979.
+He obtained his MD from the University of London in 1992 (thesis: Ascorbic acid metabolism and free radical activity in human and experimental models of diabetes mellitus) and an MSc in Medicine from the University of Sydney in 1993 (thesis: Primate and Rat Models of Streptozotocin-induced insulin-dependent diabetes mellitus: their use in the study of ascorbic acid metabolism in diabetes).
+He holds specialist recognition from the General Medical Council in geriatric medicine, general internal medicine, and diabetes/endocrinology (1995).